 The idea behind the book

-Popular culture is littered with famous criminal men – from Robin Hood and Dick Turpin, to Ronnie Biggs and the Kray brothers, they’ve become folk heroes, glamorized and romanticized, even when they killed.
+Popular culture is littered with famous criminal men – from Robin Hood and Dick Turpin, to Ruby Spark, Billy Hill, Ronnie Biggs and the Kray brothers, they’ve become folk heroes, glamorized and romanticized, even when they killed.
 They’ve inspired books, films and TV, been the focus of academic research and study.

 I’ve been fascinated by the portrayal of women criminals ever since I wrote The Ghost of Lily Painter based on the true story of two Edwardian baby farmers who were executed at Holloway Prison.
 But until I started writing Bad Girls: a History of Rebels and Renegades I had heard of very few famous female criminals, aside from those charged with murder.
 Then I was given exclusive access to the archives of Holloway Prison and began to discover members of a forgotten criminal aristocracy.

-Emily Laurence, for example, was an elegantly dressed diamond thief of the 1860s, while Lady Jack was an Eton-cropped gang girl of the 1920s.
-Norah Price was the postwar Queen of the Contraband Coast, while Zoe Progl was Britain’s No. 1 Female Burglar of the 1960s.
+Emily Lawrence, for example, was an elegantly dressed diamond thief of the 1860s, while Elsie Carey was an Eton-cropped gang girl of the 1920s.
+Noreen Harbord was the postwar Queen of the Contraband Coast, while Zoe Progl was Britain’s No. 1 Woman Burglar of the 1960s.

 If you were asked to write a list of Britain’s most famous female criminals how many could you name?